pramnora/emacs/README.md

 I no longer have access to such things as...
 - Notepad, CMD/[.bat], Powershell, VBScript, -etc. (Though, Linux has it's equivalents: The Terminal, BASH/[.sh]; GEdit/Xed/Nano/VIM/Emacs/and, so on...)
 - Certain Windows software I was using before...; isn't available for use on Linux (I really miss using: MSPaint/ArtRage/-etc. But, once again, Linux has it's equivalents, too.
-I also use web browser based: sketchpad.io/and, the mouse to draw with.)
+Plus, I often use web browser based software: sketchpad.io/in conjunction with the mouse to draw with.)

-Only just yesterday(Mon 020625), I went and installed: Emacs editor software;
-and, therefore, I can hardly say I understand how to use it properly, yet;
-nor can I claim that I know how this software fully functions;
-the most I can say is, I'm still learning how to use it more efffectively,
-going just one single step at a time.

 -----